 Something is better than nothing.
-And every time your butt is in the chair writing, you’ll be getting better.
+And every time your butt is in the chair writing, you’ll get better.

 4. Shift your perspective

-Just because you’re confined to a chair for a prescribed period time does not insulate you from being intimidated by the blank page.
+You still might be intimidated by the blank page, even if you confine yourself to a chair for a prescribed period of time.
 In fact, sometimes it can make the pressure more acute.